Core Mechanics

 setCurrentReignRecipients(ethRecipient, claimRecipient)

-An authorized delegate can also call it, but only for the recipient(s) covered by their session:
+An authorized delegate can also call it, but only for the recipient(s) covered by their session.
+The same canonical-hub resolution applies before MineCore checks any of these permission bits:

 - ETH: